 You can have Alexa Conversations handle all or part of the dialog management for an existing skill.
 To switch from intent-based dialog management to Alexa Conversations (or vice versa), you send a

 Dialog.DelegateRequest directive from your skill code.
-Depending on how you configure the directive, you can have delegation automatically switch back after the next turn or only when the skill explicitly sends another
+Delegation switches back when the skill explicitly sends another

 Dialog.DelegateRequest directive.
-In any case, you can save session attributes, such as the dialog state, when you hand off delegation.
+You can save session attributes, such as the dialog state, when you hand off delegation.
 For details, see Steps to Add Alexa Conversations to an Existing Skill and Hand off Dialog Management to and from Alexa Conversations.